Madagascar: Structure

-Madagascar is a semi-presidential representative democratic multi-party republic, wherein the popularly elected president is the head of state and selects a prime minister, who recommends candidates to the president to form his cabinet of ministers.
-According to the constitution, executive power is exercised by the government while legislative power is vested in the ministerial cabinet, the Senate and the National Assembly, although in reality these two latter bodies have very little power or legislative role.
-The constitution establishes independent executive, legislative and judicial branches and mandates a popularly elected president limited to three five-year terms.
+Madagascar is a semi-presidential representative democratic multi-party republic, wherein the popularly elected president is the head of state.
+He selects a prime minister, who recommends candidates to him to form his cabinet of ministers.
+According to the Constitution, executive power is exercised by the government, whereas legislative power is vested in the ministerial cabinet, the Senate, and the National Assembly—although in reality the two latter bodies have very little power or legislative role.
+The Constitution establishes independent executive, legislative, and judicial branches, and mandates that each president is limited to a maximum of three terms.
 The public directly elects the president and the 151 members of the National Assembly to five-year terms.
-All 18 members of the Senate serve six-year terms, with 12 senators elected by local officials and 6 appointed by the president.
+All 18 members of the Senate also serve five-year terms, with 12 senators elected by local officials and six appointed by the president.

 At the local level, the island's 23 regions are administered by a governor and regional council.
 Provinces are further subdivided into regions and communes.
-The judiciary is modeled on the French system, with a High Constitutional Court, High Court of Justice, Supreme Court, Court of Appeals, criminal tribunals, and tribunals of first instance.
-The courts, which adhere to civil law, lack the capacity to quickly and transparently try the cases in the judicial system, often forcing defendants to pass lengthy pretrial detentions in unsanitary and overcrowded prisons.
+The judiciary is modeled on the French system, with a high constitutional court, high court of justice, supreme court, court of appeals, criminal tribunals, and tribunals of first instance.
+The courts, which adhere to civil law, lack the capacity to quickly and transparently try the cases in the judicial system, which often forces defendants to pass lengthy pretrial detentions in unsanitary and overcrowded prisons.

-Antananarivo is the administrative capital and largest city of Madagascar.
-It is located in the highlands region, near the geographic center of the island.
+Antananarivo, the administrative capital and largest city of Madagascar, is located in the highlands region, near the island's geographic center.
 King Andrianjaka founded Antananarivo as the capital of his Imerina Kingdom around 1610 or 1625 upon the site of a captured Vazimba capital on the hilltop of Analamanga.
-As Merina dominance expanded over neighboring Malagasy peoples in the early 19th century to establish the Kingdom of Madagascar, Antananarivo became the center of administration for virtually the entire island.
-In 1896 the French colonizers of Madagascar adopted the Merina capital as their center of colonial administration.
-The city remained the capital of Madagascar after regaining independence in 1960.
+As Merina dominance expanded over neighboring Malagasy peoples in the early 19th century to establish the Kingdom of Madagascar, Antananarivo became the administrative center for virtually the entire island.
+In 1896 the French colonizers of Madagascar adopted the Merina capital as their center of colonial administration, and that city remained Madagascar's capital after the country regained independence in 1960.
 In 2017, the capital's population was estimated at 1,391,433 inhabitants.
-The next largest cities are Antsirabe (500,000), Toamasina (450,000) and Mahajanga (400,000).
+After Antananarivo, the country's next largest cities are Antsirabe, Toamasina, and Mahajanga.